nalzok/parallel-clip-demo/README.md

 ## Issues

 The training accuracy looks reasonable, but somehow the test acuracy is terrible.
-Maybe it's because CLIP are not familiar with tiny images of size 28x28, but there could be other issues.
+Maybe it's because CLIP are not familiar with tiny black-and-white images of size 28x28, but there could be other issues.

 ```
 # Training